 Once the foreign investor files a tax return, the IRS is able to determine if they paid more or less than what should have been paid.
 Any difference is settled up at that point through a refund from the IRS or additional payment from the foreign investor.

 The sales price determines how much to withhold.
-If the sales price of the property is $300,000 or less, withholding is not required.
+If the sales price of the property is $300,000 or less, withholding is not required if the property will be used as a residence.
 If the sales price is between $300,000 and $1,000,000, and the buyer plans to use the property as a primary residence, the withholding amount is 10%.
 For sales prices above $1,000,000, the withholding amount is 15%.

 Does FIRPTA Apply to Vacant Land?

 How does FIRPTA view the sale of vacant land by a foreign investor?
-Vacant land is excluded from FIRPTA, even if the buyer intends to build a residence on the property.
+FIRPTA does not apply to vacant land, even if the buyer intends to build a residence on the property.
 But there are some restrictions for the buyer.
 The buyer must be an individual rather than a corporation, partnership, trust, or estate.

 FIRPTA and 1031 Exchanges